aws/aws-eks-best-practices/content/security/docs/hosts.md

 [Inspector](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html) requires the deployment of an agent that continually monitors activity on the instance while using a set of rules to assess alignment with best practices.

 !!! tip
     At present, managed node groups do not allow you to supply user metadata or your own AMI.
 If you want to run Inspector on managed workers, you will need to install the agent after the node has been bootstrapped.
+The method described earlier for installing the SSM Agent onto managed nodes can be repurposed to install the Inspector agent.

 !!! attention
     Inspector cannot be run on the infrastructure used to run Fargate pods.